hokacci/timestamp/README.md

   -h, --help        Display this help and exit

-This program uses ad hoc method to find Unix timestamp.
+This program uses ad hoc method to find UNIX timestamp.
 We highly recommend that you should check the conversion first with -c option.
 ```

 ## Install

-`timestamp.pl` is a perl script.
+`timestamp.pl` is a Perl script.
 You can install this, for example,

 ### Linux